Bheem-Works/A/D/dec22.md

 I have been meditation a quite and i found my self i can control my emotions and the angerness and the jealousy and i don't think i am happy  but i think i am peace right now.

+The Meditation goal will be around for an 30 minutes per day; And let's see how much can i improve and control my self and build a patience for my self.